 The Board has adopted a Board Charter which documents the membership and operating procedures of the Board and the apportionment of responsibilities between the Board and management.
+The position descriptions for the Chairman and the chair of each board committee, and the CEO are set out in the Board Charter.
 A copy of the Board Charter is set out in Annexure A and is also available on the Company's website at www.oceanagold.com/about-us/governance.